 Pictured (above) after the game are Paulines Nick Fabbri (2011) Rory Marples, Archie King and Edward Hoddle (2011-13) who are all reading at Oxford in 2024.

-Organised and hosted by Jason Zhu He (BSc/LLB 4) a very successful careers panel was held on 16 May in the Chalmers Common Room for undergraduate and post graduate students studying law and those who are interested in a legal career.
+Organised and hosted by Jason Zhu He (BSc/LLB IV) a very successful careers panel was held on 16 May in the Chalmers Common Room for undergraduate and post graduate students studying law and those who are interested in a legal career.

 Representing a range of legal and allied career paths, the panel spoke about topics from finding their feet after graduating to marks at uni.
 They shone light on all the paths students can take towards, and beyond, a legal career.